 - Rapid, shallow breathing

-Sometimes blood pressure can drop after eating, causing light-headedness, dizziness, and wooziness (faintness).
-This is known as postprandial hypotension.
-It more commonly occurs among elderly people, especially elderly people who suffer from hypertension (high blood pressure), diabetes, or Parkinson's disease.
+Sometimes, blood pressure falls after eating, causing light-headedness, dizziness, and faintness.
+It is more common among older people, especially those with high blood pressure, diabetes, or Parkinson's disease.

 - Alpha blockers

 - Sildenafil, also known as Viagra, especially combined with nitroglycerine.